ibm-cloud-docs/account/catalog-vsi-tutorial.md

 1. Enter `https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/releases/download/v1.0/isv-vsi-product-deploy-sample.tar.gz` as your source URL.
 1. Enter `1.0.0` as the software version.
 1. Click **Add product**.

+## Review the version details
+{: #catalog-vsi-review-version}
+{: step}

+1. From the Version list table, click the row that contains your virtual server image.
+1. Review your version details from the Review the version details section.
+There are no actions that you need to take.
+When you are ready to move on, click **Next**.

 ## Configure the deployment details
 {: #catalog-vsi-cfg-deployment}